 You have several ways to check Easy card balance to see how many Metro tickets are on the card:

 - Navigo card validation machines on buses & trams

 - at any Metro / RER / Transilien station ticket window

 To check ticket balance on an automated Metro ticket vending machine‘s Navigo reader, place the Easy card on the purple Navigo card reader or inserted into the Navigo slot (depending on the machine).
-This will prompt the ticket vending machine to show the current ticket balance on a Navigo Easy card.
+This will prompt the ticket vending machine to show the current ticket balance on an Easy card.

 When you validate an Easy card by holding it on the purple Navigo reader on newer turnstiles & fare gates, the number of unused Metro tickets on Navigo Easy is shown on a screen.
 Same with Navigo validation machines on Paris buses & trams: when you hold the card to the reader, the remaining ticket balance will show on the display.

 And finally you can ask any ticket window staff at Paris Metro / RER stations to check the balance on the Easy card.
 In French this would be: “Combien des tickets T reste sur cette carte?”